What is a Patent Practitioner?

 Confidentiality.
-Disclosures to registered patent practitioners are covered by client controlled privilege.
-Read more.
+Patent Confidentiality.
+Invention disclosures to patent practitioners are covered by client controlled privilege.
 We ensure confidentiality of our services by doing all prior art searching, patent application writing, patent application filing, and patent application prosecution in-house.

-We represent utility and design invention patent pending applications online at the United States Patent and Trademark Office and at World Intellectual Property Office.
+We represent utility and design invention patent pending applications online at the United States Patent and Trademark Office (USPTO) and at World Intellectual Property Office (WIPO).

-Expert patenting services for all types and kinds of patent applications
+Expert patent services for all types and kinds of patent applications

 - Utility, Design, & Plant Patents.